 If you want to visit Corzo, your best bet is to grab a colectivo from Tuxtla.
 The trip is around 15 minutes, and shouldn’t cost more than MX$30.
 It’s also possible to take a colectivo from the main bus terminal in San Cristobal, though you’ll need to change at a random crossroads after an hour or so.
 Tell the driver you’re going to Corzo, and they should know where to dump you.
 Most travellers see Corzo as an afterthought, following an arranged tour to Sumidero from San Cristobal.
 This is the easiest option, I suppose.

-As Corzo is a Pueblo Magico, it’s yet another addition to my special series, Shit Hot or Shit Hole: Exploring Mexico’s Pueblos Magicos.
+As Corzo is a Pueblo Magico, it’s yet another addition to my special series, Exploring Mexico’s Pueblos Magicos.
 So how does Corzo fare?

 Nice, relaxed change of pace from San Cristobal

 What am I doing here?